QuentinRo/CLD1-STACK-WEB/Nginx.md

 sudo vim /etc/nginx/sites-available/default
 ```

-Type this in the file :
+Clear the file, and type this in the file :

 ```nginx
 server {